-Cobalt-chromium (CoCr) is a biocompatible alloy with excellent mechanical properties which makes it well-suited for a variety of applications in additive manufacturing and in dental 3D printing.
+Cobalt-chrome (CoCr) is a biocompatible alloy with excellent mechanical properties which makes it well-suited for a variety of applications in additive manufacturing and in dental 3D printing.
 Specifically, CoCr has a high melting point compared to other alloys, and thus can be used in 3D printing technologies that involve higher temperatures.
 Its wear resistance and strength also make it ideal for applications where components are required to withstand extreme wear and tear.
 As such, CoCr has been used extensively in medical devices, tools, and parts that require precision and dependability.
-Along with delivering superior durability and corrosion resistance properties Cobalt-chromium has become a popular material choice in both the additive manufacturing and dental 3D printing industries.
+Along with delivering superior durability and corrosion resistance properties Cobalt-chrome has become a popular material choice in both the additive manufacturing and dental 3D printing industries.

-Cobalt-Chromium has greatly enhanced fatigue strength when compared to other alloys, making it extremely desirable for parts which will be placed in high stress environments.
+Cobalt-chrome has greatly enhanced fatigue strength when compared to other alloys, making it extremely desirable for parts which will be placed in high stress environments.

-The main benefit of using cobalt-chromium in additive manufacturing processes is its superior quality finish compared to other additive materials.
-Cobalt-chromium creates parts with smooth surfaces and fewer defects due to its lower melting point, eliminating the need for post-processing steps that are normally required with other metals.
+The main benefit of using Cobalt-chrome in additive manufacturing processes is its superior quality finish compared to other additive materials.
+Cobalt-chrome creates parts with smooth surfaces and fewer defects due to its lower melting point, eliminating the need for post-processing steps that are normally required with other metals.
 This makes cobalt-chromium an ideal choice for both short and long run production runs where a high degree of accuracy is desired without sacrificing time or costs associated with finishing operations on traditional materials such as brass or bronze.

 Protective strategies can be employed such as adhering to optimal machine settings, utilizing closed-loop gas flow systems, and employing evacuation systems to pull part contaminants away from build areas.
 Careful post-process workflows such as polishing grit size selection and proper storage conditions can also help preserve material properties.

 Finally, inserting maintenance checks into production procedures can prevent cutter and nozzle clogging from occurring.
-Implementing these strategies will help ensure a successful additive manufacturing project using Cobalt-Chromium alloys.
+Implementing these strategies will help ensure a successful additive manufacturing project using cobalt-chromium alloys.

-Cobalt-chromium has been successfully used in the production of orthopedic implants, prosthetic components and cutting tools as it has proven to be robust and highly resistant to corrosion.
+Cobalt-chrome has been successfully used in the production of orthopedic implants, prosthetic components and cutting tools as it has proven to be robust and highly resistant to corrosion.
 Cobalt-chromium is an ideal choice for high strength applications where a reliable component lifetime is key.

 It is a highly versatile metal alloy that has become a staple in the modern dental industry.
 Its composition of Cobalt and Chromium allows for elevated strength and corrosion resistance, making it ideal for use as a base material in implant abutments, fixed restorations, and partial dentures.

-The high thermal conductivity of Cobalt-Chromium makes it suitable for CAD/CAM milling systems where manufacturing precision is exacted to an extreme degree.
+The high thermal conductivity of Cobalt-chrome makes it suitable for CAD/CAM milling systems where manufacturing precision is exacted to an extreme degree.
 Cobalt-Chromium’s versatility and reliable performance make it the ideal choice for restorative applications requiring premium durability.

 Cobalt-chromium has seen a significant rise in adoption as material used in dental prosthetics.
 Due to its unique combination of physical properties, cobalt-chromium is valued by dental professionals around the world for its biocompatible characteristics, strength and workability.

-In addition, cobalt-chromium reduces patient chair time since it improves accuracy and has greater success rates through follow up processes.
+In addition, cobalt-chrome reduces patient chair time since it improves accuracy and has greater success rates through follow up processes.
 All evidence of cobalt-chromium’s efficacy makes clear that financial profits are possible for those who embrace this latest advancement in dental technology.

-Cobalt-chromium is highly resistant to corrosion and thus can withstand extreme temperatures and radiation exposure, which ultimately lowers the cost of production.
+Cobalt-chrome is highly resistant to corrosion and thus can withstand extreme temperatures and radiation exposure, which ultimately lowers the cost of production.
 As Cobalt-chrome costs significantly less to manufacture than traditional materials, this will lead to improved margins for dental laboratories, meaning they can pass these cost savings on to their consumers.
-Cobalt-chromium has become a popular choice amongst hospitals and dentists worldwide looking to increase both quality and profitability.
+Cobalt-chrome has become a popular choice amongst hospitals and dentists worldwide looking to increase both quality and profitability.

 Cobalt-chromium products have been found to offer significantly higher margins than other alloy classification materials, making them an attractive option for dentists and clinicians who are looking to maximize the financial benefits from their practice.

-Cobalt-chromium is an alloy that opens up plenty of opportunities for manufacturers who wish to create complex geometries or high performance components.
 It is expected that the use of this unique material will grow exponentially in coming years, as additive manufacturing continues to advance and industry shifts towards production technologies that offer greater speed and cost efficiency.